PhilipBuhr-Andrena/converter/README.md

 #Converter

-We often use similar Objects in different layers of our applications, like models for our business logic, DTOs for Interfaces and JPA Entities for Databases.
+We often use similar Objects in different layers of our applications, like models for our business logic, DTOs for communication with other services and JPA Entities for Databases.
 This forces us to write a lot of trivial conversion logic.
 With this Converter, all you have to do is to annotate your classes, and the annotation processor generates Converters for you.